w-jablonski/double_podium/README.md

 * Mouse-friendly, i.e. most actions and characters are available under left hand.
 If needed, they are then also provided in a more convenient way elsewhere.
-Additionally, navigation, common shortcuts and others are also available for right hand-only operation, often by mirroring the left half.<br><br>
+Additionally, navigation, common shortcuts and others are also available for right hand-only operation, often by mirroring the left half.
-In general, using both hands to balance the effort is necessary and recommended for any heavy keyboard user — but there are times when mouse must be used and switching the hand between the two can be a nuisance.
-This design aims to provide for both scenarios in a viable way.

 * No Tap-Hold on regular character keys as I believe it's not without issues.
 Tap-Hold is used on combos, though, as these are pressed slower and separately anyway.

-* AltGr as a first-class citizen to type accented characters in Polish.
+* AltGr as a first-class citizen.

 ## Concept
 <img width="700" alt="podiums" src="https://github.com/user-attachments/assets/7ceb44f3-df00-4d44-bf63-ede2db1af478" />

 Putting a layer activator on the lowest pinkie allows a comfortable podium-style navigation cluster at home row even in one-hand operation.
-And when using both hands, the two clusters can have complementary functions dependent on the layer and modifiers.
+When using both hands, the two clusters can have complementary functions dependent on the layer and modifiers.
 As the number of keys available for modifiers is limited, the two pinkie-keys also serve as plain Ctrl and Alt — holding Space key in addition achieves that, besides some other logic.
 I use slightly different (lower) keycaps on these two keys so they can be easily found.